na3er-faraji/nodejs-express/README.md

 - Add swagger

 ## Change the project architecture
 changing the project architecture to be more flexible as the project grows.
-It should be more readable and easier to maintain.
 This will increase the code readability and make it easier to understand as the project becomes more complex and needs more maintenance

 ## Use gzip compression